stellalc7/beat-connection/README.md

   .catch(error => resp.send(error));
 ```

-I refactored to use the `Mixcloud API` for 'streams around the world' - inviting users to input cities.
+I refactored to use the `Mixcloud API` for 'streams around the world' - inviting users to input cities, and fetching a stream connected to that city.
 ```js
 searchCity.addEventListener('submit', async function(e) {
   e.preventDefault();